Oron, Nigeria: Geography

-Oron is in the tropical region and has a uniformly high temperature all the year round.
+Oron is in the tropical region and has a uniformly high temperature all year round.
 The two main seasons are the dry which spans between October and February and wet season which starts around March and ends in September.
 There are also two prevailing winds – the South-West onshore winds which brings heavy rains and the North- East trade winds blowing across the Sahara Desert, which brings in the dry season.

 Natural resources

 The region is extremely fertile and is known for its topographical Oil Palm Belt, tropical rainforest, swamps, and beaches.
 The mangrove forests also provide timber and raw materials for medicinal purposes.
 There are also deposits of solid minerals such as iron, free silica or glass sand and gravel.
 Seafoods such as crayfish, snipers, oyster and periwinkle abound richly.

 Oron is also rich in oil and natural gas.
 Most of its oil reserves are off-shore with large amounts of untapped natural gas.